roykroth/roy_academic/content/home/teaching.md

 +++

-I have worked as a Course Assistant for the following courses
+I have worked as a Course Assistant for the following courses:

 | School   | Course Number           | Course Name                         | Professor                            | Term                     |
 |----------|-------------------------|-------------------------------------|--------------------------------------|--------------------------|